petalframework/petal_components/UPGRADE_GUIDE.md

 ### Renaming Heroicons

 PetalComponents now internally uses https://github.com/mveytsman/heroicons_elixir, which uses Heroicons V2.
+If you'd like to use Heroicons V2, then use this library.

 Unfortunately Heroicons V2 renames a lot of icons and is kind of like another library.
 So we have renamed `PetalComponents.Heroicons` --> `PetalComponents.HeroiconsV1` for anyone who would like to continue using V1.